miguelgrinberg/Flask-SocketIO/docs/index.rst

 does not is not a problem.
 For example, Celery workers do not need to be configured to use eventlet or gevent just because the main server does.
-But if your external process does use a coroutine framework for whatever reason, then monkey patching is likely required, so that the messaque queue accesses coroutine friendly functions and classes.
+But if your external process does use a coroutine framework for whatever reason, then monkey patching is likely required, so that the message queue accesses coroutine friendly functions and classes.

 API Reference